Banquet Hall and Restaurants FAQ

 Over the last ten years, more and more Chinese couples are moving to a venue like hotels, banquet halls, or golf club for their weddings.
 However, most couples and their parents do have a lot of concerns for the new trend of Chinese weddings.
 Please see below two most frequent questions and answers.

 Q: What are the pros of having a wedding in a venue

 A: In a venue, wedding couples enjoy the following:

 Q: Is the food quality going to be the same as the restaurant?

-A: With Rovey Catering, all cuisine are cooked and prepared on site.
+A: With Rovey, all cuisine are cooked and prepared on site.
 It guarantees the perfect temperature, taste, and colour of every course.

 Q: What about service?